Hours (David Bowie album): Songs

 "New Angels of Promise" musically and lyrically revisits Bowie's late 1970s Berlin Trilogy, particularly "Sons of the Silent Age" (1977).
 The concept reflects the Christian themes throughout the album, as an "angel of promise" is an angel who, in O'Leary's words, "heralds a covenant with God".
 Originally titled "Omikron", it featured heavily in the Omikron game.
 "Brilliant Adventure" is a short Japanese-influenced instrumental that harkens back to "Heroes" (1977), particularly the instrumentals "Sense of Doubt" and "Moss Garden"; like the former, the track uses the Japanese koto.
-Perone believes it does not fit the album concept or theme, while O'Leary states that it links the two tracks it is sequenced between.
 The lyrics of "The Dreamers" dissect a traveller who is past his prime.
 Like other tracks on the album, it musically recalls Bowie's past works.
 An "easy-listening" version appeared in Omikron.
 O'Leary finds a demo-like quality to the recording, noting its "acerbic chord structure, shifting rhythms [and] lengthy coda".